-Our aim was to find a mapping in which the orientation lines (ditches, palisade gaps) can be combined with points on the horizon which in nature lie outward of the structure.
+Our aim was to find a mapping in which the orientation lines (ditches, palisade gaps) can be combined with points on the horizon which in nature lie outside of the structure.
 To achieve this, we must leave the traditional mapping of the hemisphere to the circle with the zenith in the center.
-Instead, we flip the mapping by ripping the sky dome open at the zenith and "folding" the sky outward.
+Instead, we flip the mapping by opening the sky dome at the zenith and "folding" the sky outward.
 This creates a map with an opening in the center, where we leave room for other data, and the whole sky flattened outward, with the point of the zenith mapped to the outermost circle.
-So, $\theta = A$, counted clockwise from north like on a geographical map, but $r = r_0 + h$, where r_0 is the radius of the inner area.
+So, $\theta = A$, counted clockwise from north like on a geographical map, but $r = r_0 + sa$, where r_0 is the radius of the inner area and s some arbitrary scaling factor.
 The star paths appear largely unnatural at first but are still readable.
 Rising and setting points can be read again on the horizon, which is now the inner circle (Figure 6).